Skip to main content

 Key takeaway

-HTTP defines multiple request methods beyond GET and POST, and each one triggers a different server response shape.
-HEAD in particular returns the same response headers as GET but omits the body, making it useful for checking metadata and a convenient hiding place for out-of-band data.
-Browsers never display raw response headers in the viewport, so any sensitive value placed there is invisible without developer tools or a command-line client like curl.
-In real-world security, misconfigured methods such as PUT and TRACE have historically enabled unauthorized file upload and cross-site tracing attacks.
+HTTP defines several request methods beyond GET and POST, each producing a different response shape.
+HEAD returns the same headers as GET without the body, which makes it useful for checking metadata and a convenient hiding place for out-of-band data.
+Browsers never show raw response headers in the viewport, so anything sensitive there is invisible without developer tools or a client like curl.
+Misconfigured methods such as PUT and TRACE have historically enabled unauthorized file upload and cross-site tracing.

 Related reading